Governance of Organizations

 FAQ

 Classes take place at Collegium Polonicum in Słubice, situated on the Polish-German border.
-In addition to courses provided by Collegium Polonicum, students can access classes offered by the European University Viadrina in Frankfurt (Oder), e.g. additional language courses.
 On-site student residences are available for accommodation.

 Classes are held entirely in English.